nuagenetworks/nuage-metroae/README.md

 1. Install Ansible 2.2 on the deployment host for full support
 1. Install Netmiko and its dependencies on deployment host.
 1. Clone this repository to the deployment host
-1. Customize `build.yml` with your VSD, VSC, VRS, VNSUTIL, NSGV  and VSTAT information.
+1. Customize `build_vars.yml` with your VSD, VSC, VRS, VNSUTIL, NSGV  and VSTAT information.
 (See `BUILD.md` for details.)
 1. Execute `./metro-ansible build.yml` to automatically populate variables in the appropriate places, e.g. the `host_vars` directory.
 1. Execute `./metro-ansible install_everything.yml`
 1. To get rid of everything that has been deployed, execute `./metro-ansible destroy_everything.yml'
 1. To destroy all variables and reset `build.yml` to factory settings, execute `./metro-ansible reset_build.yml`.
-A `build.bak` file will be created just in case you didn't mean it.
+A backup of the existing `build_vars.yml` file will be created just in case you didn't mean it.
+The file name will be of the form `build_vars.yml.<date and time>~`.

 Note that `install_everything.yml` can be edited for customizing your deployment.